elec548/elec548.github.io/syllabus.md

 ## Outcome:
 Students completing the course should be able to:

-  + Explain the fundamentals of neural information processing
+  + Students are comfortable with neural data in many different forms, including “spikes” measured intracellularly, extracellularly, optically, and LFP/EEG.

-  + Mathematically model the electrophysiological behavior of neurons
+  + Students are comfortable building generative models that describe neural activity either from first principles or using experimental data.

-  + Extract information from neural data
+  + Students are comfortable using generative models to optimally decode underlying information from neural activity.

 ## Grading: